nicolaballotta/pagerduty_oncall_schedule/README.md

 # Pagerduty_Oncall

-This is a very basica script I use to check who is on call on Pagerduty.
+This is a very basic script I use to check who is on call on Pagerduty.

 ## Usage